11+ Household Items Teens Get High On: Resources for Parents

 Don’t talk to your teen right away or in the heat of conflict.
 Wait until you are calm, collected, and ready to approach them with empathy.
 Address your concerns or what you’ve noticed without judging them, and keep the conversation open.
 If you aren’t sure where to start, reach out to

-Artemis Adolescent Healing Center for more tips on talking to your teen about substance use.
-Remember that early intervention does make a difference and the steps that you take now can stop your child from dealing with substance use disorder in the future.
+Artemis Adolescent Healing Center has more tips on talking to your teen about substance use.
+Remember that early intervention does make a difference, and the steps that you take now can stop your child from dealing with substance use disorder in the future.

-Our substance abuse treatment center offers accredited programs and a path to recovery.
+Our teen substance abuse treatment center offers accredited programs and a path to recovery.

 The easiest way to determine that is with a drug and alcohol assessment.
 At Artemis, screening for substance use disorder and mental health conditions is one of the first steps we take, ensuring that your teen gets help tailored to what they need.